phac-nml/irida-galaxy-importer/README.md

 allow_library_path_paste = True
 ```

-To run the tests, pytest is required
+To run the tests, pytest is required.
 It can be installed by:

 ```